 Raccoon vs opossum: what’s the difference?
-These two animals are quite similar in appearance, both being North American mammals, with bushy tails and masked faces.
+These two animals aren’t all that similar in appearance, but they do have some things in common.
+For one, they’re both North American mammals with long tails.
 But there are several key differences between raccoons vs opossums that can help you tell them apart.
 This article will explore some of the key differences between these two animals.

 Raccoon Vs Opossum